 (b) Participant Direction of Investments.
 Each Participant (including, for this purpose, any former Employee, Beneficiary, or "alternate payee" (within the meaning of Section 14.4 below) with an Account balance) may direct how his Account, or such portion thereof which is subject to his investment direction, is to be invested among the available investment funds in the percentage multiples established by the Administrator.
 In the event a Participant fails to make an investment election, with respect to all or any portion of his Account subject to his investment direction, the Trustee shall invest all or such portion of his Account in the investment fund to be designated by the Administrator.
 A Participant may change his investment election, with respect to future contributions and, if applicable, forfeitures, and/or amounts previously accumulated in the Participant's Account in accordance with procedures established by the Administrator.
-Any such change in a Participant's investment election shall be effective at such time as may be prescribed by the Administrator.
 However, where it deems appropriate, and subject to the requirements of applicable law, the Administrator may decline to implement the investment election, or otherwise limit the frequency by which a Participant may direct the investment of his Account.
 If the Plan's recordkeeper or investments are changed, the Administrator may apply such administrative rules and procedures as are necessary to provide for the transfer of records and/or assets, including without limitation, the suspension of Participant's investment directions, withdrawals and distributions for such period of time as is necessary, and the transfer of Participants' Accounts to designated funds or an interest bearing account until such change has been completed.